Delfinistkata/swimming-quiz/README.md

 <br>
 <br>

-1. Remove un-used imports from run.py file.
+1. Remove unused imports from run.py file.
 2. In order for input methods to work properly in the deployed mock terminal, add a new line character at the end of the text, inside the input method.
 3. Create the requirements.txt file and run: `pip3 freeze > requirements.txt` in the console.
 4. Commit changes and push them to GitHub.